ForestOfLight/skyoobguide/docs/movement/multi-player.md

 2. Have a friend sit at the table (You don’t need to sit at it).
 3. Tap your friend to make the follow icon appear and tap it to follow them.
 4. Have your friend prepare by opening the friendship menu by tapping on you.
-5. Since you just tapped the follow button, there will be a “hold hands” button above your friend’s head.
-At the same time, tap this and have your friend offer to hold your hand from your friendship menu.
+5. Tap the hold hands button above your friend’s head.
+At the same time, have your friend offer to hold your hand from the friendship menu.
 This puts you into a state where both of you just stand there on the chair.
-(It’s easiest to count to three with beeps, as in the video.)
+(It’s easiest to count down with beeps.)
 6. Move the table and place it down.
 You and your friend will go where it does!

 {: .note-title }